Permit Practice Tests (360 questions)

 05Q 161-210Road Signs Test80% needed to pass; 10 mistakes allowed

-0630 random QDMV Test Simulator80% needed to pass; 6 mistakes allowed
+0625 random QDLD Test Simulator80% needed to pass; 5 mistakes allowed

 07Q 211-360Mega Test80% needed to pass; 30 mistakes allowed

-When can I apply for a learner’s permit in Hawaii?
+When can I apply for a learner's permit in Utah?

 What are the requirements to get my learner's permit?

-How many questions are on the Hawaii permit test?
+How many questions are on the Utah permit test?

 How many questions must I answer correctly to pass?

-You must answer at least 24 questions correctly to pass the exam.
+You must answer at least 20 questions correctly to pass.

-How should I prepare for the Hawaii permit test?
+How should I prepare for the Utah permit test?

-Where do I take the Hawaii permit test?
+Where do I take the Utah permit test?

-How much does the Hawaii permit test cost?
+How much does the Utah permit test cost?

 What can I expect on test day?